 (NOTE: This is different than the UC Application filing period in November).

 - Once your UC TAG is submitted, you must complete all remaining coursework and maintain the GPA requirements designated on your UC TAG to be guaranteed admission.

-- Effective for the Fall 2015 admissions cycle, you may start working on your UC Admission Application as early as August 1, 2014.
-The UC Online Application System is scheduled to open on August 1.
+- You can start working on your UC Admission Application as early as August 1, 2014 when the UC Online Application System opens.

 - Don't forget to submit your UC Admission Application during the UC Application filing period between November 1 - 30, 2014.